Diverse Opportunities Make a Difference: Mooresville Graduate Devin Smith

 If you’ve heard of CNC machining, you probably know that it has a significant impact on numerous industries.
 But you may be wondering what path can prepare you for this dynamic and exciting field.
 Look no further than Devin Smith’s journey.
-Devin is a NASCAR Technical Institute graduate who has made a name for himself at Mitsubishi as a project engineer.1
+Devin is a Universal Technical Institute (UTI) graduate who has made a name for himself at Mitsubishi as a project engineer.1

 Devin Smith's story begins with a desire to expand his skill set.
 While he had design training from his previous schooling, he had no experience with CNC machines.
 However, after working at a few CNC shops, he decided he wanted to learn how to run these machines himself.